jleben/code-review-prep-guide/guide.md

 We need to identify the earliest commit that we want to keep.
 Usually, that will be the commit where our branch branches off of master.
 In our case, that's the commit with ID `6f8ae23` which is also named `master`, since it is the tip of the `master` branch.

+Now, we run the command:

+    git reset 6f8ae23

-Now, we run the command `git reset 6f8ae23` which in our case is equivalent to `git reset master`.
+which in our case is equivalent to

+    git reset master

 This will revert the current branch `remix` to `master`, but keep all the files unchanged, leaving us with a bunch of uncommitted changes.

 `git status` tells us we have stripped away 3 commits, leaving `manifesto.txt` with uncommitted changes: